Field school: Statistics

 Data about field school attendance is not easily available (Boytner 2012; Mytum 2011).
 The Institute for International Education – the organization that collects data about US students studying abroad through its annual Open Doors Report – does not designate students participating in field schools, or even research-based programs, as a category in its analysis.
 It is unknown how many students participate in field school activities annually, whether within or outside the US.

 As universities offer increasing number of online classes and as the Massive open online course (MOOC’s) are becoming progressively popular, the need for an intensive, time-condensed yet quality field training programs surge.
 Universities are moving to outsource such activities as they wish to minimized investment and exposure and are turning to organizations that can both guarantee quality of education and assume liability exposure.

 Financial issues

 In recent years, field schools have emerged as significant revenue generating programs, and universities are trying to attract students outside of those matriculating in their institution and charge hefty fees.
-The economic crisis of 2008 resulted in the cutting of institutional subsidies for many field schools in the US, and many of them now charge the full costs of the program.
+The 2008 financial crisis resulted in the cutting of institutional subsidies for many field schools in the US, and many of them now charge the full costs of the program.

 Universities rarely monitor the quality of the field schools they offer as these are off campus, typically small in scale and effective monitoring requires significant investment of resources.
 The result is that university-based field schools are effectively unmonitored and have significant differences in quality.